Discover more from Visual Storytelling Newsletter

 To help me unpack this important topic, I had the pleasure to chat with Reginald Andre, founder and CEO of the Miami-based cybersecurity company, Ark Solvers.

-I met Andre at a recent meeting of Miami Tech Works, Tech Talent Coalition we both participated in.
+I met Andre at a recent meeting of Miami Tech Works, Tech Talent Coalition we both participated.
 It’s an industry-led, tech-sector partnership that brings together a critical mass of business leaders with education and training providers to align academic programs with the actual needs of the tech industry in South Florida.

 It’s all in the latest episode of the Visual Storytelling Today podcast.